Aiven-Open/klaw-docs/docs/HowTo/operational/Reset-Consumer-Offsets.md

 2. Go to Topic overview page and select the right environment

-3. On the Subscriptions tab, choose the right consumer acl and consumer group record
+3. On the Subscriptions tab, choose the right consumer ACL and consumer group record

-4. If you are the owner of this consumer acl, you would see a `Reset Consumer Offsets` button
+4. If you are the owner of this consumer ACL, you would see a `Reset Consumer Offsets` button

    ![image](../../../static/images/operational/reset-offsets1.png)